shkz-x/obsidian-img-optimizer/README.md

 # obsidian-img-optimizer | PNG to WEBP

-This is a small script I made to optimize the size of my Obsidian vault by converting all `.png` images to `.webp` using the `cwebp` tool.
-The idea came up after I renewed my yearly Obsidian Sync plan and realized I was using more space than necessary — mostly due to heavy `.png` screenshots and diagrams.
-To avoid paying for extra storage, I batch-converted them to `.webp`, keeping decent quality while drastically reducing file size.
+This is a small script I made to optimize the size of my Obsidian vault by converting all .png images to .webp using the cwebp tool.
+The idea came up after I renewed my yearly Obsidian Sync plan and realized I was using more space than necessary — mostly due to heavy .png screenshots and diagrams.
+To avoid paying for extra storage, I batch-converted them to .webp, keeping decent quality while drastically reducing file size.

-In my case, my `image-vault` went from 300 MB down to 120 MB aprox.
+In my case, my image-vault went from 300 MB down to 120 MB aprox.
 If applied to larger vaults with lots of images, the impact can be more significant.

-The script uses `cwebp`, which is available on Arch Linux (`libwebp` package) and most other Linux distributions.
+The script uses cwebp, which is available on Arch Linux (libwebp package), Ubuntu/Debian (webp package), and most other Linux distributions.

+The script will attempt to install it automatically if you are on one of these systems.

+✅ Tested on Arch Linux
+✅ Tested on Ubuntu 24.04 LTS.

 ---